Polyethylene is a thermoplastic resin that is widely used all around the world because it is one of the cheapest and easiest polymers to synthesize.

 Gentle for the skin

-Polyethylene can thus be used for multiple applications and is found in thousands of products belonging to almost all cosmetic categories, from cleansers (soaps, facial and body gels, toothpaste…) to skincare products (facial creams, eye contours, lip balms…), and makeup (lipsticks, foundation, mascaras…).
+Polyethylene can thus be used for multiple applications and it has long been found in thousands of products belonging to almost all cosmetic categories, from cleansers (soaps, facial and body gels, toothpaste…) to skincare products (facial creams, eye contours, lip balms…), and makeup (lipsticks, foundation, mascaras…).

 Safe for human health

 Its use further increased when polyethylene was deemed safe for use.
-A recent study published in 2014 by the German Federal Institute for Risk Assessment (BfR) was another example of positive conclusion as regards its safety for human health, even in case of dermal absorption or unintentional oral ingestion of polyethylene microplastic particles from cosmetic products.
+A study published in 2014 by the German Federal Institute for Risk Assessment (BfR) has concluded that it is completely safe for human health, even in case of dermal absorption or unintentional oral ingestion of polyethylene microplastic particles from cosmetic products.

-Then why does polyethylene belong to the category of controversial ingredients now?
+Then why does polyethylene, as all microplastics, belong to the category of controversial ingredients now?

 Polyethylene, a hazard for aquatic environments